syarul/keet/README.md

 The traditional way, is you assign ```display:none``` to style attributes or use css, which still use resources.
 To use it wrap your html string with ```{{?<state>}}<myDynamicNode>{{/<state>}}``` and assign boolean value to the state.

-> NOTE: With dynamic nodes it complete remove your node from the DOM and free up your resources which very good on mobile devices.
+> NOTE: With dynamic nodes it complete remove your node from the DOM and free up your resources which is good on mobile devices.

 <!-- AUTO-GENERATED-CONTENT:START (CONDITIONAL_NODES) -->
 ```js